mattfaltyn/awesome-neuro-symbolic-ai/README.md

 ### Type I: Symbolic Neural symbolic
 <img src="https://github.com/traincheck-ai/awesome-neuro-symbolic-ai/blob/main/images/type-I.png" height="150">

-Type I is standard deep learning.
+A Type I system is standard deep learning.
 This class is included in the taxonomy as the input and output of a neural network can be symbols (such as words in language translation) that are vectorized within the model.
 Some Type I frameworks include:
 - BERT
 - RoBERTa
 - GPT-3